ArchieCur/vertex-trail-guide/Module2-GenAI/README.md

 **Model Not Found:**

--Ensure your region is us-central1.
+- Ensure your region is us-central1.
 Many new versions of Gemini are not yet available in all regions.

 **Empty Responses:**